peterhinch/micropython-async/FASTPOLL.md

 ```
 This is mainly for retro-fitting to existing classes and functions.
 The
 preferred approach is to pass the event loop to classes as a constructor arg.

+### 3.3.3 StreamReader readinto method

+The purpose of this asynchronous method is to be a non-allocating complement to
+the `StreamReader.read` method, enabling data to be read into a pre-existing
+buffer.
+It assumes that the device driver providing the data has a `readinto`
+method.

+`StreamReader.readinto(buf, n=0)` args:
+`buf` the buffer to read into.
+`n=0` the maximum number of bytes to read - default the buffer size.
+available it will be placed in the buffer.
+The return value is the number of
+bytes read.
+The default maximum is the buffer size, otherwise the value of `n`.

+The method will pause (allowing other coros to run) until data is available.

+This method calls the synchronous `readinto` method of the data source.
+This
+may take one arg (the buffer) or two (the buffer followed by the maximum number
+of bytes to read).
+If `StreamReader.readinto` is launched with a single arg,
+the `readinto` method will receive that one arg.

+It is the reponsibility of the device `readinto` method to validate the args,
+to populate the buffer and to return the number of bytes read.
+It should return
+"immediately" with as much data as is available.
+It will only be called when
+the `ioctl` method indicates that read data is ready.

 ###### [Contents](./FASTPOLL.md#contents)